paradigmn/ultrastar_pitch/README.md

 * project_parser.py (parse the project for singable notes and yield audio segments)
 * preprocessing.py (transform segments into features of uniform size)
 * classification.py (predict pitch based on the provided pitches)
+* postprocessing.py (use statistics to optimize the detected pitches)

 Each modules contains one or more classes to provide the needed functionality.
 To make use of them in your own project just import them like this:
 `from ultrastar_pitch.module import class`